Summer is Out, School is In—and So Is the Dirt!

 Empower Your Teenagers with Some Light Chores (and Reward Them for It)

 If there’s a golden rule of clean carpets, it’s vacuuming.
-Vacuum regularly and you’ll be able to suck up tiny specks of dirt you kids bring in, along with dog hair, germs, flea eggs, pollutants and spills.
+Vacuum regularly and you’ll be able to suck up tiny specks of dirt you kids bring in.
 In other words, when you make vacuuming a priority (especially with school back in session) you can extend the life and quality of your carpet.
 Get your teenager involved (as well as any other young member of your family that could benefit from some responsibility) with a weekly vacuuming chore.
 Create a chart of who is responsible for vacuuming on each day, or every few days.
 Reward your children with an allowance, so they’ll be motivated to continue their enthusiasm to help out with the household work.

 Find a local Chem-Dry in your area to schedule a cleaning today to get your home “back-to-school ready.”